 By: Greg Hach

 Insurance companies also tell victims from the outset that they are required by their policy to submit a statement describing how the accident happened and listing their injuries.
-Most policies do not contain any such provision, but the statement can then be used against the injured person at a later time.
-They know that if they speak to you soon after the accident, you are less likely to have already consulted with an attorney.
-Through carefully crafted questions, adversary insurance companies can make you look at fault for the accident and sometimes worse, they can twist your statements into lies at trial.
+Most policies do not contain such a provision.
+But the statement can be used against the injured person later.
+They know that if they speak to you soon after the accident, you are less likely to have consulted with an attorney.
+Through carefully crafted questions, adversary insurance companies can make you look at fault for the accident.
+And sometimes worse, they can twist your statements into lies at trial.

 The best advice is to take a number and tell them you will call them back.
 Then call an attorney.
 If you are comfortable with us, give our office a call.
 If not, you should consult an attorney you are comfortable with.
 But you should do so before signing anything or making a statement!

 Too often, clients are railroaded into making statements or taking settlements from an insurance company immediately after the accident without realizing the implications.
 In more cases than not, symptoms of serious back injuries can take weeks to manifest.
 In those circumstances, you must be mindful of what you sign or discuss with the insurance companies.
 When insurance companies call, they often record the conversation ‘for quality control purposes.’
 But those recordings are used to shield them from paying you.
 Do yourself a favor and consult an attorney immediately after your motor vehicle accident.
 You can speak to an attorney at Hach & Rose, LLP for free by calling (212) 779-0057.